Fruitive activity is not the goal of the scriptures - Govinda-bhasya

 “Indeed, the merits of one who performs the vow of cāturmāsya are inexhaustible.”

-Based on passages like these, one could argue that by simply discharging ordinary pious duties described in the dharma-sastras, one can attain immortality and eternal rewards.
+Based on passages like these, one could argue that by simply discharging ordinary pious duties described in the dharma-sastras, one can attain immortality and permanent rewards.
 Thus, one could conclude that material dharma is everything, and there is no necessity to inquire about Brahman.

 To this argument, Vyasadeva answers: athāto brahma-jijñāsā.
 After having come to human life and attained the opportunity of associating with saintly persons, one should enquire about Brahman.
 The absolute truth is the only source of true, eternal happiness.